plblum/jivs/docs/Jivs_API.md

 #### Example with error messages in the TextLocalizerService
 Error messages shown here are often delegated to the [TextLocalizerService](#localizing-strings-textlocalizerservice).
-TextLocalizerService is setup when creating the Validation Services.
+TextLocalizerService is setup when creating the JivsServices.
 Here's a relevant snippet.

 ```ts
 service.registerErrorMessage(ConditionType.RequireText, null, {